 (Permalink) This is a very close prospect, within some years.

 It is now highly sure that Europa has an ocean, hidden under only some kilometres of ice.
 The main question however is: does this ocean harbours life?
 It may, since nothing opposed the evolution of life in this 4 billions years old stable environment (Perhaps too stable, it lacks the bottlenecks which favoured evolution on Earth).
 In more, we have an abundant energy source, with (most likely) lot of sulphur from volcanoes.
 But alas this sulphur may have rendered this ocean highly acidic, forbidding life.
 Whatever, the only way to know is to send a probe in this ocean.
+(Added in June 2021: this water is very clean, after a study using the Hubble telescope.
+Which is encouraging, for the search of life.)

 Not so simple, and several projects have been envisioned, like a powerful radioactive source melting the ice until it reaches the free water.
 This entails a lot of difficulties, though, like soft landing a heavy charge, winding a long cable, resisting the harsh radiation environment on the surface of Europa, not to speak of the concern of launching an important radiation hazard through the Earth atmosphere.